-The accessory polyurethane hose supplied with an MC5 with pressure modules is rated to the maximum pressure of 20 bar at 21°C (290 psi at 70°F).
+The accessory polyurethane hose supplied with an MC5P with pressure modules is rated to the maximum pressure of 20 bar at 21°C (290 psi at 70°F).
 Applying higher pressure can be hazardous.

-To avoid damaging the calibrator, use hand tightening only when connecting the pressure measurement hoses (max. torque 5 Nm).
-If the use of tools is required to secure the connection (typically pressure modules with a pressure range of 20 bar or more), apply the counterforce with a spanner on the connector body's hexagonal part.
+To avoid damaging the module, use hand tightening only when connecting the pressure measurement hoses (max. torque 5 Nm, approx. 3.6 lbf ft).
+If the use of tools is required to secure the connection (typically pressure modules with a pressure range higher than 20 bar), apply the counterforce by placing a 14 mm (approx. 9/16") A/F spanner on the flats found in the module's connector.